 said privately, "Admiral Nimitz put forth the Navy plan, but I was sure it was [Ernest] King's and not his own."
 President Roosevelt was aware that the Navy leadership was not in complete agreement.
 Admiral Raymond Spruance preferred the Philippines as the next step.

 The President listened and asked questions at the Conference.
 He did not announce a decision at the meeting.
 He did meet privately with MacArthur the next morning.
 No one knows what went own at that meeting.
 Some historians are convinced that MacArthur and Roosevelt reached a secret agreement.
 MacArthur would get the go for the Philippine, but would not help Republicans in the November election.
 There is no definitive evidence of this and we can neither confirm or deny it.
 There is evidence that MacArthur emerged from the morning meeting sure that he had prevailed.
 MacArthur is known to have told intimates that he got what he wanted.
 General MacArthur received a formal letter from the President (August 9).
 The President stated that as soon as he returned to Washington, he would move on the plan that MacArthur had recommended--meaning the invasion and liberation of the Philippines.
 MacArthur believed that the President sided with him because of the support he enjoyed with conservative voters in the United States and election year calculations.
 The 1944 presidential election campaign was in progress.
 This is possible, but we have never seen a scholarly assessment explaining the President's decision.
 As far as I know he never explained his decision.
 What ever the reasons, the decision was that MacArthur was to oversee the landings on the Philippine Islands.
 He would be supported by the Third Fleet which would be commanded by Admiral William Halsey who alternated with Admiral Spruance in commanding the Fleet.
 (It would be called the Fifth Fleet under Spruance.)
 The President's trip was done in secret.
 The first mention to the public was not made public until the President was safely back in Washington.
 The Honolulu Advertiser broke the story (August 11).
 And in the front page story was the announcement that General MacArthur was going back to the Philippines.
 The choice would lead to the greatest naval battle in world history--the Battle of Leyte Gulf.
 Had Formosa been chosen there would have also been a great naval battle only around Formosa and not the Philippines.
 Military historians debate the decision.
 The general, but certainly not universal consensus is that politically MacArthur was right as the Philippines was American soil and there was a historical connection with the Filipino people.
 Militarily Formosa probably made more sense.
 Liberating the Philippines was a vast undertaking,requiring a substantial diversion of men and material.
 In fact the Japanese were still fighting in Luzon at the time Japan surrendered (August 1945).
 It would cost 6,000 American lives and tens of thousands of Filipinos, many murdered by the Japanese.
 The Rape of Manila was one of the most terrible Japanese atrocities of the War.
-The choice of the Philippines meant that many POWs and civilian internees would survive the War.
+The choice of the Philippines meant that many POWs and civilian internees would survive the War. <!
+On the side, MacArthur also made a personal decision to exclude his Australian contingents from the Philippine Islands campaign, on the grounds that he did not wish to use foreign troops to free American soil.>

 The Filipino people suffered grievously. under Japanese occupation.
 This helped fuel an effective Resistance campaigns carried out by guerrillas which had achieved control of substantial areas.
 The Japanese, however, controlled the population centers, especially on Leyte and Luzon.
 The Navy preferred targeting Formosa (Taiwan), but MacArthur eventually prevailed with his insistence that America must return to the Philippines.
 He considered his vow to return a pledge to the Filipino people that had to be honored.
 Some how his vow, "I shall return." seems less appropriate than "We shall return", but it was pure MacArthur and he convinced President Roosevelt.
 Reports from resistance fighters and American pilots revealed that the Japanese were not heavily defending large areas of the Islands.
 The invasion of Mindanao was considered unnecessary and the decision was made to strike first further north at Leyte.
 It was in this engagement that the Kamikazes first appeared, although still in relatively small numbers.
 MacArthur President Sergio Osmeņa waded ashore with the invasion force at Leyte Gulf (October 20, 1944).
 The American Army forces advanced steadily.
 The Japanese resisted, but could not match American fire power.
 The most serious Japanese resistance occurred at sea.
 The resulting naval engagement following on Battle of the Philippines Sea is commonly referred to as the Battle of Leyte Gulf.
 It was the largest sea battle ever fought and resulted in the destruction of the Japanese fleet as an effective fighting force.
 This opened the way for the land campaign.
 Further landings occurred at Ormoc (December 7, 1944).